Vyral/mark-adams/_posts/2020-07-30-could-your-home-be-a-match-for-our-buyers.md

 {% include youtube.html %}

-<p style="text-align:center"><em>I’m digital doorknocking to find homes for some buyers I’m working with.</em></p>
+<p style="text-align:center"><em>I’m digital door knocking to find homes for some of my buyers.</em></p>

 Today I wanted to share a new opportunity with you that I call “Digital Door Knocking.”
 As I’m sure many of you are aware, we are experiencing a shortage of inventory in the market right now.
 In other words, there are not a lot of homes for sale.

-I’m doing things a little bit differently by telling you a little bit about some of the buyers we are currently working with and what they are specifically looking for.
+I’m doing things a little bit differently by telling you about some of the buyers we are currently working with and what they are specifically looking for.

 **First, we have this awesome couple with two kids who are looking in the Freeman school district.** They want a home with four bedrooms, under $400,000, and most importantly, an in-law suite.&nbsp;